This is basics about roasting coffee.

 Taste is king

 For every roast make notes of the taste.
-This is the key to improve your roasting skills – and a lot exploring and trying out.
+This is the key to improve your roasting skills.

 Therese tasting coffee at the World of Coffee event in Sweden, 2015